A Better Way to Grow Your Accounting Firm

-A better way to nail your messaging is to think about your ideal client.
-More importantly, you should think about their pain.
+Instead, think about your ideal client.
+More importantly, think about their pain.

-If you know those problems, your messaging needs to point those pieces of pain out.
+Your messaging needs to point out those pieces of pain.
 You need to help them feel that pain as they see your website.

-Marketing and sales is hard.
+Marketing and sales are hard.
 Most people don’t easily give up their money.
 What is it that gets people to trust you enough to give up some of their hard-earned money?

 What Can You Do About it?

-Believe it or not, once you’ve brought out the pain, you’ve done most of the hard work.
-Now you need to show that you are capable of solving it.
+Once you’ve shown you have a basic understanding of their pain points, you’ve done most of the hard work.
+Now you need to show you are capable of solving it.

-- Establish credibility – use social proof via testimonials and case studies
+- Establish credibility – use social proof via client testimonials and case studies

-- Give a clear next step – We’ll get to traffic next.
-Once you’ve shown you know the pain, can solve the pain, tell them what to do next.
+- Give a clear next step – Once you’ve shown you know the pain, and can solve the pain, tell them what to do next.
 Typically, it’s a phone call.
-Don’t make it complicated: Provide the next step and tell them how you can help.
+Don’t make it complicated: Provide the next step and tell them how your firm’s services can help.

 Once your messaging is dialed in, we can get to the fun part.
-It’s time to send some traffic and grow!
+It’s time to gain more traffic, attract clients, and grow!

-Now we arrive at the fun part.
-If you have a clearly defined audience, a marketing plan with goals, and a message that will resonate – it’s time to get that message in front of your audience.
+If you have a clearly defined audience, a marketing strategy with goals, and a message that will resonate – it’s time to get that message in front of your audience.

-This part takes work (and often money), but is do-able.
-You’ll have to learn the hard ways in many instances.
-You can try a certain channel you think is going to work great, and it flops.
-You can try another with low expectations and it takes off.
+This part takes work (and often money) but is doable.
+You’ll likely have to learn the hard way.
+You’ll try a channel you think will work great, and it flops.
+You’ll try another with low expectations and it takes off.

 The key is trying and measuring what works.
 It also matters what your industry is.
 Part of knowing your ideal client is not only for messaging.
 Knowing your ideal client also means knowing where to find them.
-Certain niches may work well in Facebook, while others are more likely to find you through your google business profile or at one of many networking events.
+Certain niches may work well on Facebook, while others are more likely to find you through your google business profile or at one of many networking events.

 If you’re looking to add clients immediately, organic traffic is not the best route.

-The best way to approach organic traffic is as a complement to other marketing efforts.
+Successful firms will approach generating organic traffic as a complement to other marketing efforts.

 If you are writing regularly on your blog, it’s going to help everything else you do.

-- When you use social media, your content is a means for engagement
+- When you share it to social media platforms, your content is a means of engagement

-- When you run ads, they will check your blog as the browse
+- When you run ads, they will check your blog as they browse

 - When you create content, you open the door for co-marketing opportunities

-Every B2B business should be creating regular content, because it provides an opportunity to educate your potential clients.
-When you educate them, they trust you more and want to work with you.
+Every B2B business should be creating regular content because it provides an opportunity to educate your potential customers.
+When you educate them, they develop trust and want to work with your accounting firm.